-The Company has no commitments and/or contingencies as at 31 December 2019, except for the shares pledged against the issuance of corporate bonds and future contractual payments of interest on corporate bonds, which have been disclosed in note 10.
+The Company has no commitments and/or contingencies as at 31 December 2020, except for the shares pledged against the issuance of corporate bonds and future contractual payments of interest on corporate bonds, which have been disclosed in note 7 and 10, respectively.

-18. Standards issued and effective after 1 January 2019
+18. Standards issued but not yet effective after 1 January 2021

-A number of new standards and amendments to standards are effective for annual periods beginning on or after 1 January 2020 and earlier application is permitted.
+A number of new standards and amendments to standards are effective for annual periods beginning on or after 1 January 2021 and earlier application is permitted.